-Knee replacement is surgery in which the surfaces of the knee bones are removed, using battery-powered saws, followed by covering of the surfaces with artificial material (metal and plastic).
+In other words, "knee replacement" is surgery in which a layer is removed from all three knee bones using battery-powered saws, chisels, hammers, etc., followed by covering of the surfaces with artificial material (metal and plastic).

 The bone model below demonstrates a left knee replacement; the kneecap is not shown.
 To the left is the uncut femur and tibia.
 In the middle, the bone surfaces have been removed.
 To the right, the bone ends are covered with the artificial prosthesis.

 Three bones meet at the knee joint.

 - The femur starts above at the hip and ends as the upper bone at the knee.

 - The tibia starts at the knee, and ends at the ankle.

 - The patella, the kneecap, is part of the quadriceps muscle; it serves to transmits the quadriceps muscle forces to the tibia, so that one may be able to straighten the knee, climb stairs, stand from squatting, etc.